-Taking this tea may also be unsafe because it results in side effects like gas, stomach upset, and constipation (4).
-Although these effects are uncommon, acquiring them is possible if you consistently drink this tea.
+Taking this tea may also be unsafe because it could result in side effects like gas, stomach upset, and constipation (4).
+Although these effects are uncommon, experiencing them is possible if you consistently drink this tea.

-According to WebMD, drinking hibiscus tea is only safe when you are limited to medicinal amounts.
-This way, your limit ranges around 720 ml daily, which is recommended for up to six weeks (4).
+According to WebMD, hibiscus tea has been used safely in amounts up to 720 ml daily, for up to six weeks (4).

 These are some of the side effects associated with drinking hibiscus tea.
 More importantly, you are advised to consult with your doctor because not everyone can consume this brew.
 According to WebMD, special precaution is required among individuals who are:

 - Pregnant.
 Drinking hibiscus tea has been deemed unsafe for pregnant women because it may stimulate a menstrual cycle or terminate the pregnancy (4).
 You are, therefore, advised to talk to your doctor for more insight on the best foods to consume for a healthy pregnancy.